UnifiedPush/specifications/specifications/android.md

 The distributor MUST send this action to the registered application in the following cases:
 * confirm the registration of an end user application
 * a registered application sends an action with the intent org.unifiedpush.android.distributor.REGISTER and a token for an existing registration.
 The distributor MUST also update the features associated with the registration.
-* the endpoint for the application changes
+* the endpoint for the application changed

 The intent MUST contain the following 2 extras:
 * token (String): the token supplied by the end user application during registration